buildpacks/rfcs/text/0000-offline-buildpackages.md

 ### Builder Changes

+To keep track of what assets are actually in our builder, and what layer they are contained in we add the label, `io.buildpacks.assets.layers`.
+Note, this label has already been defined above on asset-cache.

-Builders will also require the changes outline above to the following tags:
+Builders will also require the same changes outlined in the Buildpackage section above to the `io.buildpacks.buildpack.layers` tag.
-- `io.buildpacks.asset.layers`
-- `io.buildpacks.buildpack.layers`
-- `io.buildpacks.asset.images`

 Additionally we will add an `asset` array to `io.buildpacks.builder.metadata` to keep it consistent with the updates to  `io.buildpacks.builpack.layers`.